 We did it!
 Walmart Boondock.
 Done.
 Check.
 Oh, yeah!

-Another bucketlist item checked off!
+Another bucket list item checked off!
+I camped at Walmart.

 I’ve wanted to boondock, a.k.a. dry camp, at Walmart, but it took me months of Rv’ing to finally do it.

-Walmart is far from one of my favorite places, but I found a fancy schmancy Walmart in the Denver suburbs and set up camp for the night.
+However, I found a fancy schmancy Walmart in the Denver suburbs and set up camp for the night.
 A freshly paved lot, nice landscaping, and good lighting.
 Oh, and a very friendly store manager who said it was fine to camp overnight and encouraged me to shop at the 24 hour Walmart as long and as many times as I wanted during my overnight boondocking extravaganza!